 Geomatics is the science and study of spatially related information focusing on the collection, interpretation/analysis and presentation of the natural, built, social and economic environments.

-There is huge demand and there are major opportunities for chartered land, hydrographic and engineering surveyors.
-This is due to a high media profile and the changing nature of mapping and spatial data management worldwide.
+There is huge demand and are major opportunities for chartered land, hydrographic and engineering surveyors.
+This is due to a high media profile, coupled with the changing nature of mapping and spatial data management worldwide.

 The growth in EU and national governments’ spatial data agendas and legislation needs chartered surveyors to fill senior management and advisor roles, offering highly specialist expertise and knowledge.